kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 The API fields related to Workload Aware Preemption are no longer hidden behind a separate feature gate and will be promoted with the whole API to beta.
-There is no need for the dedicated enablement/disablement tests at the kube-apiserver registry layer
+There is no need for the dedicated enablement/disablement tests at the kube-apiserver registry layer.

 ### Rollout, Upgrade and Rollback Planning